Absolute Ceiling:

 Pull right, block left.
 Pull left, block right.

 Altitude permitting, the instructor should give one verbal warning if the learner inputs the incorrect rudder control.
-If they do not respond to the verbal warning, the instructor should take the flight controls and return to normal operation.
+If the learner does not respond to the verbal warning, the instructor should take the flight controls and return to normal operation.

 The instructor must guard the throttle quadrant in critical phases of flight and while conducting OEI training.
-It is not uncommon for a learner to rush through a checklist and attempt to feather the propeller or cut off the wrong mixture.
+It is common for a learner to rush through a checklist and attempt to feather the propeller or cut off the wrong mixture.

 Engine failures are evaluated on practical tests in four phases of flight: